Pirate-Weather/translations/README.md

 *   `"light-wind"`: Represents light wind at a location.
 (15 mph (~24.14 km/h) or greater)
 *   `"medium-wind"`: Represents moderate wind at a location. (~22.37 mph (36 km/h) or greater)
 *   `"heavy-wind"`: Represents strong wind at a location.
 (40 mph (~64.37 km/h) or greater)
-*   `"low-humidity"`: Represents when the air is unusually dry.
+*   `"low-humidity"`: Represents when the humidity is below 15%
-*   `"high-humidity"`: Represents when the air is unusually humid.
+*   `"high-humidity"`: Represents when the humidity is above 95% and the air temperature is above 20C (68F).
 *   `"fog"`: Represents when there is less than approximately 0.62 miles (1 kilometers) of visibility.
 *   `"very-light-clouds"`: Represents when clouds cover more less than 37.5% of the sky.